An understatement is a figure of speech employed by writers or speakers to intentionally make a situation seem less important than it really is.

 The reference of “some small error” is an understatement as the error which ends somebody’s power is not small at all.

-In another fantasy novel Consider Phlebas, an understatement was made about a war that lasted for 48 years and took the lives of over 851 billion beings.
+In another fantasy novel, Consider Phlebas, an understatement was made about a war that lasted for 48 years, and took the lives of more than 851 billion beings.